palimobdev/Upwork-additional-questions-and-answers-of-job-application/README.md

 <p>Ans: Competition is everywhere.
 Always want to be ranked in google.
 But failing in this competition is problematic.
 And I know this problem.
 The problem is the so called workers do not use the updated methods where I always hit the iron when it is hot.
 That’s why I can assure you that I will be able to do it in short times than the rest (2+ or 3+ months)</p>

 <b>6.
 What part of this project most appeals to you?</b>
+<p>Ans:The entire project appeals to me as the job matches my skills my skill set.</p>

-<p>Ans: Here the two parts of this project appeal me very much, one is that all the requirements are in favor of me and the second one is I like to do these kind of job.
+<p>Alternate Answer: Here the two parts of this project appeal me very much, one is that all the requirements are in favor of me and the second one is I like to do these kind of job.
 These kind of project and job give me mental satisfaction.</p>

 <p>The entire project appeals me as this is completely resonating to my skills.</p>